cloudjubei/thefactory-db/README.md

 ## Testing

 We are committed to maintaining a high standard of code quality and reliability.
-Comprehensive testing is a cornerstone of our development process.
-All contributions should be accompanied by thorough tests.
+Comprehensive testing is vital to the project.
+We aim for near 100% coverage with meaningful tests that exercise core logic, edge cases, and error handling.

+Important: Do not modify code just to make tests pass.
+The implementation must remain sensible and correct; tests should reveal issues, not enforce hacks.
+All inputs to the public API are validated at runtime (see `src/validation.ts`), and tests assert that malformed inputs are rejected.

-For detailed guidance on our testing philosophy, tools, and best practices, please refer to our Testing Guidelines (docs/TESTING.md).
+For detailed guidance on our testing philosophy, tools, validation expectations, and best practices, please refer to our Testing Guidelines (docs/TESTING.md).

 ## Setup